forestgrape/coronavirus/index.md

 > ### A word of Caution regarding Vaccines (28.1., updated 11.2.)
 > What worries me most at the moment is the vaccination rushes and races.
 It is great and an extraordinary achievement to have vaccines and vaccination programs are well organized.
 It increases the safety and life quality for people at risk for severe Covid-19.
 Regarding vaccine recommendations the known and unknown is important:
 > * What has been shown for the approved vaccines is, that they efficiently prevent Covid-19 with typical symptoms combined with positive NPS PCR test and severe Covid-19 at tolerable reactogenicity (typical vaccine side effects).
-> * What is mostly unknown/not investigated/not published are adverse effects such as immune system disorders or long-term effects.
-Both less a concern for inactivated virus vaccines or other protein based vaccines as long as the adjuvants are harmless (which is not always the case).
+> * What is mostly unknown/not investigated/not published are adverse effects such as immune system disorders or long-term effects, especially in view of vaccinating children and young investigations are needed.
+Both effects are less a concern for inactivated virus vaccines or other protein based vaccines as long as the adjuvants are harmless (which is not always the case).
 For other technologies the effects depend on the exact specifications.
-RNA vaccines are __not__ protein only (RNA vaccines do produce proteins but thereby they mess around with the depths of eukaryotic life.
-The latter induces a strong immune response with antibodies, stronger than for proteins alone).
-The possibility of immune disorders or long-term effects is relevant, especially for the young.
+RNA vaccines are in general __not__ comparable to protein only vaccines (mRNA vaccines do produce proteins but they thereby often [likely always, to check] mess around with the depths of eukaryotic life.
+A strong immune response (which includes antibodies) is induced, stronger than for proteins alone).
 > * There are open questions how  SARS-CoV-2 infections are changed apart from reducing typical/severe Covid-19: The effects of vaccines on virus shedding, virus evolution (both point mutations and recombination) and changed pathogenesis are mostly unknown/not investigated/unpublished.
 >
 > An unbiased discussion is missing since many risks ignored and unknown risks are dismissed as not possible.
-> In my opinion, for the time being, the vaccines should be used as the limited evaluations published show clear benefits: For seronegative and PCR negative people at risk for severe Covid.
+> In my opinion, for the time being, the vaccines should be used as the evaluations published show clear benefits: For seronegative and PCR negative people at risk for severe Covid.
 If it turns out, that the benefits outweigh the risks, summer would be a good time to vaccine many/those not at risk.
 > [Argumentation in advanced work.]